Ptrskay3/XML2FabricWASM/README.md

 npm i && npm run build & npm run serve
 ```

-Open the browser console, and type the following:
+Open the browser at localhost:8080, then in the console type the following:

 ```js
 init_panic_hook();